 - You didn’t provide all the required documents and/or other information.
-The Application for Social Security Disability and the Adult Disability Report you are required to submit must provide enough information for the SSA and your state’s Disability Determination Services (DDS) to make a sound decision in regard to your eligibility for SSD benefits.
+The Application for Social Security Disability and the Adult Disability Report and Work History Report you are required to submit must provide enough information for the SSA and your state’s Disability Determination Services (DDS) to make a sound decision in regard to your eligibility for SSD benefits.
 The information needed includes the following:

 - Social Security number (SSN)

 - Copy of your birth certificate or baptismal certificate

 - Names, addresses and phone numbers of the doctors, caseworkers, hospitals and clinics that took care of you—in regard to your disability—and the dates of your visits

 - Names and dosage of all the medicines you take

 - Laboratory and test results regarding your disability